 Browse to the affected SharePoint Online site.

-Click on Settings menu, and select Site settings.
+Click on the Settings menu, and select Site settings.

 Under Site Collection Administration, select Search Result Sources